AdobeDocs/journey-optimizer.en/help/using/building-journeys/functions/functioninlastdays.md

 ---
 # inLastDays {#inLastDays}

-Returns true if a given date or dateTime is between now and now - delta days.
+Returns true if a given dateTime is between now and now - delta days.

 ## Category